-1 On the server that you are going to make available to all workstations, create a main content folder and name it Content.
+- 1 On the server that you are going to make available to all workstations, create a main content folder and name it Content.

-- 2 Extract the archive files from CorelDRAW Graphics Suite 2017 extra content zip file into separate folders using a decompression tool to the folder created in step 1.
+- 2 Extract the archive files from CorelDRAW Technical Suite 2018 extra content zip file into separate folders using a decompression tool to the folder created in step 1.

-- There are six main archive files: Extra applications, eBooks, Clipart, Content (which includes Extensions, Fills, Fonts, Templates, Image Lists, Objects, Photo Frames and Interactive Frames), Photos and Videos.
-For information about extensions, see "Extensions" on page 40.
+- There are six main archive files: Extra applications, Clipart, Content (which includes Fills, Fonts, Templates, Image Lists, Objects, Photo Frames and Interactive Frames), and Photos.

 - 3 Move the Content.db3 file from the extra content archive to the root of the main content folder created in step 1.

 - 4 Move the following folders from the extra content archive to the root of the main content folder created in step 1.

-- Extensions

 - Fills

 - Fonts

 - Image Lists

 - Interactive Frames

 - Objects

 - Photo Frames

 - Templates